CdLbB/cdlbb.github.com/WandW/CMA01-Complex.md

 2. Every member of the \\(L\\)-class is less than every member of the \\(R\\)-class.

 </div>

-[^greeks,-9]: This procedure formed the basis of the treatment of irrational numbers by the Greek mathematicians in the sixth and fifth centuries B.C.
-The advance made by Dedekind consisted in observing that a purely *arithmetical* theory could be built up on it.

 It is obvious that such a section is made by any rational number \\(x\\); and \\(x\\) is either the greatest number of the \\(L\\)-class or the least number of the \\(R\\)-class.
 But sections can be made in which no rational number \\(x\\) plays this part.
 Thus, since there is no rational number[^NoSQRT,-8] whose square is \\(2\\), it is easy to see that we may form a section in which the \\(R\\)-class consists of the positive rational numbers whose squares exceed \\(2\\), and the \\(L\\)-class consists of all other rational numbers.